act10ns/slack/README.md

 A simple and flexible Slack integration with GitHub Actions.

-**NEW: Advanced users can now use a [configuration file](#config-optional) and Handlebars templates to configure every aspect of the Slack message.
-Awesome!**

 <img src="./docs/images/example1.png" width="540" title="Slack Example #1">

+## Features

+* Advanced users can use a [configuration file](#config-optional) and Handlebars templates to configure every aspect of the Slack message.

+* In addition to "legacy" attachments, rich messages can be created using [layout blocks](https://api.slack.com/messaging/composing/layouts) for flexible message visualisation and interactivity.

 ## Configuration